pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     from eventsourcing.domain import Aggregate, event

-We have seen what we can do with event-sourced aggregates and applications.
 Let's look at how event-sourced aggregates work in more detail.

 Aggregates in more detail
 =========================